Put a Mathematical Twist on a Familiar Game

 PLAY MATH!

 The first student shares their three number sentences.
 The second student identifies the correct facts and the fake.
-Then they sign their initials on the back of the papers.
+Before flipping the paper strips over, the student calculates the correct answer to the fake fact.
+Then they sign their initials, and the right answer if needed, on the back of the papers.
 Any disagreements should be recalculated as a team right away.
+Then, the players change roles.
 A round cannot end until everyone agrees on the accuracy of each math sentence – yes, even the fakes.

-After each even round, have those students in the moving group rotate to the next spot.
-Depending on how much time you have, let students play until all the pairs that can be made were able to play each other.
-With less time, end after an even round,
+After each even round, those students in the moving group rotate to the next spot.
+Depending on how much time you have, let students play until everyone has verified or fixed each equation.
+You could decide to play for twelve minutes every day until the game is over.

 Variations